Tax consolidation regime

 Special thin capitalisation rules for tax consolidated groups

-A member of the tax consolidation may benefit under restrictive conditons of an extra interest charge deduction when the ratio of the consolidated group is higher than its own one.
+A member of the tax consolidation may benefit under restrictive conditions of an extra interest charge deduction when the ratio of the consolidated group is higher than its own one.

 Controlled foreign companies (CFCs)

 - French corporations are required to include in their taxable income profits made by their more than 50% owned foreign subsidiaries and branches.
 The 50% holding is determined by direct and indirect control of shares and voting rights.